 Hear from Teamster school bus and transit workers across the country!
 Read the latest issue of the Drive Up Standards newsletter, by and for Teamsters, here.

-(WORCESTER, Mass.) — On Aug.
-30, Teamsters Local 170 members that work as Special Education Drivers & Monitors at Durham School Services approved an agreement with the company after nine months of negotiations and the threat of a strike, which would have affected 12,000 students in the City of Worcester.
-The agreement, which covers approximately 130 workers, was ratified by more than a 90 percent margin.External Link
+(DANVILLE, Ill.) — Teamsters Local 26 members that work as drivers, mechanics and monitors at First Student approved an agreement yesterday with the company after several months of negotiations and the threat of a strike, which would have affected 6,000 students in Danville Public Schools.
+The agreement, which covers approximately 110 workers, was ratified by more than a 75 percent margin.External Link